mhjensen/MLcourseUnivDelValle/README.md

 ## Introduction

-Probability theory and statistical methods play a central role in Science.
-Nowadays we are surrounded by huge amounts of data.
-For example, there are more than one trillion web pages; more than one hour of video is uploaded to YouTube every second, amounting to years of content every day; the genomes of 1000s of people, each of which has a length of more than a billion base pairs, have been sequenced by various labs and so on.
-This deluge of data calls for automated methods of data analysis, which is exactly what machine learning aims at providing.

 These lectures aim at giving you an understanding on how to use deep learning methods like neural networks to solve differential equations.